 Now, before you start washing the car, rinse all cleaning materials including the wash bucket.
-Start with getting fresh and clean water to wash your car.
+Start with getting fresh and clean water to wash your car, especially if you live with the unpredictable weather of Visalia.
 It’s better to have two buckets for water, one to keep soapy water for scrubbing and the other with clean water for rinsing.
-First start with rinsing your car with fresh water.
+First, start with rinsing your car with fresh water.
 This helps to get the larger pieces of debris and dirt off the car which can scratch the paint while washing.
 Then, you can use the sponge to apply soapy water over your car.
 Alternatively, you can also use a special foam gun for adding cleaning foam all over the car.
 And then scrub the body using the mittens.

-Washing your car doesn’t end here.
-You have to put some more effort in hand-drying your car.
+Once you’ve hand car wash your car doesn’t end here.
+You have to put some more effort into hand-drying your car.
 Many people think that they can leave their car to air-dry after washing.
-Air-drying is not a good idea as it can leave water marks after the water dries off.
+Air-drying is not a good idea as it can leave watermarks after the water dries off.
 This happens so because all types of water contain minerals.
 When the water dries and evaporates, the mineral is left behind on the surface creating watermarks.
 Therefore, you want to dry the water as quickly as possible.
-You can do this by quite a few ways.
+You can do this in quite a few ways.

-Firstly, you can use a large microfiber towel to dry up almost all the water.
+Firstly, you can use a large microfiber car drying towel to dry up almost all the water.
 A micro-fiber towel is super-absorbent and is very gentle on the car’s surface.
-You can also use a terry cloth but it’s not as absorbent as micro-fiber cloth.
+You can also use a terry cloth but it’s not as absorbent as a microfiber cloth.
 Also, terry cloth tends to turn hard after repeated uses which can scratch the car’s surface.
-So, it is not a very recommended method but you can use the cloth for just once or twice.
+So, it is not a very recommended method but you can use the cloth just once or twice.

 Another option is to use a squeegee especially made for a car’s surface.
 They are safe on the car’s paint and remove water quite effectively.
 It’s recommended to first squeeze the water from the windows and mirror as those places tend to get dry first.
 Then you can squeeze the water from the body of the car.
 However, you will still require small microfiber clothes to dry off the remaining water and leave a spotless dry surface behind.